-- Soda Hall is a relatively complex model that has been used to evaluate other real-time ray tracing systems [Wald et al. 2001b].
+- Soda Hall is a relatively complex model that has been used to evaluate other real-time ray tracing systems [27].
 It has walls made of large polygons and furnishings made from very small polygons.
 This scene has high depth complexity. - The forest scene includes trees with millions of tiny triangles.
-This scene has moderate depth complexity, and it is difficult to perform occlusion culling.
-We analyze the cache behavior of shadow and reflection rays using this scene. - The bunny was chosen to demonstrate the extension of our ray tracer to support shadows, reflections, and path tracing.
+This scene has moderate depth complexity, and it is difficult to perform occlusion culling. - The Stanford bunny was chosen to demonstrate the extension of our ray tracer to support shadows, reflections, and path tracing.